zalmoxes-laran/3D-survey-collection-doc/docs/3DSCstructure.rst

 3D Survey Collection (v.
 1.6.0) Structure
 =====================================

-3DSC is divided into several independent panels (at least 9 panels are available on the LTS version) which are automatically displayed on the sidebar of Blender after pressing the *3DSC* tab.
+3DSC is composed of several independent panels placed on the sidebar of Blender, within the tab named *3DSC*.
+Panels can easily be arranged by grabbing them from the top right corner.

 .. contents::
    :local:
    :depth: 1

+.. admonition:: Remember

+   The add-on, within the preference menu of Blender, offers a feature that checks for new updates and then asks user for the installation.

 .. _Shifting: